zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 and DACs (leaf certificates) added to DCL if they are revoked in the CRL identified by this distribution point.

-- Who can send:
+- Who can send: Vendor account
-    - Vendor account for VID-scoped `crlSignerCertificate`
     - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
     - `vid` field in the `CRLSignerCertificate` must be equal to the Vendor account's VID
-    - Vendor Admin account for non-VID scoped `crlSignerCertificate`
-      - `vid` field must be absent in `CRLSignerCertificate`
 - Validation of parameters:
     - See [Validation](#validation-logic) section for details.
 - Parameters: